Opportunities

 4. Names/contact information for two references.

-All documents must be submitted to semeniuk@uwindsor.ca.
 If you have any questions, please do not hesitate to contact Christina.
-Potential start date: Fall 2024 (with Summer 2024 fieldwork).
-Note that we are only accepting Canadian students at this time.
+Potential start date: Fall 2025 with summer 2025 community work.

-Position will remain open until March 31, 2024.
+Position will remain open until filled.